Projects

 For version behavior and history, see [Versions](/workspaces/versions).

-Open **Issues** in the project sidebar to manage issue tracking in that project.
+Open **Issues** in the sidebar to manage issue tracking in that project.

 The issues list supports: